 I always had a hard time answering this one.
 What is it about Denmark?
 And the answer always had something to do with social security, free healthcare, education etc. Pretty much the same reasons why Danes are crowned the happiest nation.
 But the truth is, it’s because of Fridays like these.

 I finished work at 2:30 PM and left with a bag full of food, enough to feed me for this weekend at least.
 Not to be greedy, but I hate wasting food.
-Because there’s always leftovers from lunch and we’re throwing it out anyways.
-I got home and found the HPV test kit I had previously during the week ordered (for free) online, waiting for me in my mail box.
-Instructions, test, contact info, container and pre-paid return bag included.
+Because there are always leftovers from lunch and we’re throwing it out anyways.
+I got home and found the HPV test kit I had previously during the week ordered (for free) online, waiting for me in my mailbox.
+Instructions, test, contact info, container, and pre-paid return bag included.

 Went to have coffee with Ana and Sirid and spent 3 hours talking about everything and nothing.
 Made it to CPH DOX just in time to see Minding the Gap.
 Great one!
-Had a beer (raspberry flavoured but still beer in my books) and a chat with the director afterwards.
+Had a beer (raspberry flavored but still beer in my books) and a chat with the director afterward.

 P.S.
 It is cold though.
 Amen!